Soni Setiawan

-Soni Setiawan (born 10 April 1993) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Gresik United.
+Soni Setiawan (born 10 April 1993) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persekat Tegal.

 Club career

 Persekabpur Purworejo

 When he was 18 years old, Setiawan played for the club Persekabpur Purworejo in the Indonesian League Second Division Level.
 Soni succeeded in escorting Persekabpur Purworejo to the Round of 8 of National Division II in 2012, so that in the following season Persekabpur Purworejo appeared in Division I.

 PPSM Sakti Magelang

 Setiawan played for PPSM Sakti Magelang in the 2012/2013 for the 2013 Liga Indonesia Premier Division (LI).
 With PPSM Sakti Magelang he has performed 10 matches.

 Persijap Jepara

 After defending PPSM Sakti Magelang], Setiawan moved to Persijap Jepara in the 2015 season after previously focusing on participating in the Pre PON Central Java throughout 2014.
 Unfortunately in 2015, the competition stopped, but Soni still defended Persijap Jepara at the Polda Jateng Cup event but failed to bring Persijap Jepara through the group stage.